top of page

 · Therefore, programmes like the one in this paper could be helpful for children with DLD.
 For example, it could help them socialise and support their learning at school.

-· The programme involves reading books with the child and asking targeted questions to support understanding of direct and indirect meanings in the story.
+· The programme involves reading books with the child using specific methods, such as asking questions and talking about the story, to help support understanding of direct and indirect meanings in the story.

 · This paper looked at whether the programme improved inferencing in 5-6-year-old children with DLD.